Can the latent signatures of quantum superposition be detected through correlation harvesting?: UNRUH-DEWITT DETECTOR IN SUPERPOSED BTZ SPACETIME

 (2) Setting $\theta=\frac{\pi}{4}$ and $\varphi=-\frac{\pi}{4}$ prepares the initial spacetime state in $|+\rangle$, while the final spacetime state is an antisymmetric superposition, $|s_f\rangle\to|-\rangle=\frac{1}{\sqrt{2}}(|M_1\rangle-|M_2\rangle)$.
 This yields the transition probability $P_{D}^{-}/\lambda^2=\frac{1}{4}(P_{D}^{M_{1}}+P_{D}^{M_{2}}-2P_{D}^{M_{1}M_{2}})$ as calculated in \cite{Foo:2021exb}.

-In Fig. \ref{fig1}, the transition probability of the single detector is plotted as a function of the mass of BTZ black hole $M_2$ with $\sigma M_1=0.01$.
+In Fig. \ref{fig1}, the transition probability of the single detector is plotted as a function of the values of the square root ratio of superposed masses$\sqrt{M_2/M_1}$.
 As predicted, resonant peaks arise at rational values of the square root ratio of superposed masses, driven by constructive interference among field modes in topologically closed AdS spacetimes, yielding resonances in the detector response at integer values of $\sqrt{M_2/M_1}$.
 As $\sqrt{M_2/M_1}\rightarrow1$, the transition probability approaches that of a single black hole for a measurement in $|+\rangle$, whereas it vanishes for $|-\rangle$.
 This is not difficult to understand, because the two masses are superposed at the same center point, as explained explicitly in \cite{Foo:2021exb}.
 When two equal masses are superposed in a specific proportion, the resultant black hole is equivalent to a classical black hole of the same mass.